shkrazini/udisken/README.md

-Simply make sure that the option `udisks_dbus_interface` in the project root `meson.build`, points to the correct D-Bus interface XML file: this corresponds to the option being yielded to, as mentioned in udisks-sdbus-c++'s README file.
+Simply make sure that the option `udisks_dbus_interface` in the project root `meson.build`, points to the correct D-Bus interface XML file: this corresponds to the Meson option being yielded to, as mentioned in udisks-sdbus-c++'s README file.
 Alternatively, you can provide the `udisks_dbus_interface` option when running `meson setup`: